 History of TCP/IP

-TCP/IP is an reference model which helps us to understand data flow between two different computers over a network.
-The TCP/IP protocols suite is not directly related with Internet, though, with the help of these models, we can understand the working of different network protocols in a better way.
+TCP/IP is a reference model which helps us to understand data flow between two different computers over a network.
+The TCP/IP protocols suite is not directly related to the Internet, though, with the help of these models, we can understand the working of different network protocols in a better way.

 Different Layers of TCP/IP Model